developeraki/developeraki/README.md

 ### Other infos

+Hii, I'm Aki, a full-stack developer which loves to program in Python and Javascript.
+I also knew<br>
+C, C++, Php, MySQL, HTML and CSS.<br>
+I recently started to study Cybersecurity, which is one of my passion.<br>
+In future, i'd like to become a cybersecurity engineer.

+---
 I'm a 14yo student which loves to program.
 I also like to watch anime, read manga and do some gym excercise.<br>
 I lived in Milano for 12 years, but i moved up to Emilia-Romagna, (Italy)<br><br>

 ## Contents

 In this profile I'll post _only_ interesting projects and big projects.
-I recently change my profile.
+I recently change my profile. here you can find :

+- some portfolio templates
+- back-end projects